 For the last three and a half weeks, the home base is Hong Kong.
 An architectural studio course will be hosted at a local university.
 The studio project typically involves a relevant local social issue.
 This year, the project focuses on “connection in an urban context”.
 Field trips will be held to Macao, Kaiping, and Guangzhou.
 To exercise social responsibility, students will be involved in a conservation project at the village of Tangkou.

 The program aims to introduce students to both urban and rural China in historic and contemporary contexts.
 Participants learn about China and its people in an immersive experience and ultimately develop an understanding of their own role as a global citizen.

-Summer: Please note this program will not run Summer 2020.
+Summer: Please note this program will not run in Summer 2023.
 Please check back for future iterations of the program!

 For more information on program costs, please be sure to review the budget sheet.
 These budget sheets include information on costs that are billable to the bursar bill, as well as estimated additional costs.
 Costs vary by program, so it is important to review this information carefully.

 Please note that tuition rates may vary depending on major and class standing.